CSharpM7/banjo-moveset/README.md

 !
 BKB: 72->68
 ```
 ## Down air
-Down air gets a damage buff, lasts longer and will spike sooner.
+Down air gets a damage buff, lasts longer and will spike sooner, and can now bounce off of opponents.
 However, you will also fall faster.

 ```diff
 Specs: